 Hello, welcome to my blog!
 My name is Jane.
 I was born in Holland, but have been in Britain for more than 30 years.

-I am a Christian, and love quilting, embroidering, spinning, weaving, reading, writing, painting, gardening and music, especially J.S.Bach.
+I am a Christian, and love Biblestudy, reading, writing, painting, quilting, embroidery, spinning, weaving, gardening and classical music, especially J.S.Bach.
 And I fell in love with sheep when we lived in Scotland and had some sheep of our own!
-I am married to a lovely Englishman, and am mother of a son and a daughter who are both happily married too.
-I am also grandmother of three lovely little ones.
+I am married to an Englishman, and have two children.

 I hope you will enjoy my blog, and leave a comment!